snys98/code_challenge/readme.md

 7. Copy and paste the `.\hosts` file content to your hosts file(or use [switchhosts](https://github.com/oldj/SwitchHosts) for better hosts management).
 8. Ping `redis` to ensure the hosts file is configured correctly and the target should your localhost.
 9. Press `F1` and type `tasks: run task` and select `build all` task.
+10. Press `F1` and type `tasks: run task` and select `migrate up` task for generating test data.
-10. Access the frontend at [https://app.dev.challenge](https://app.dev.challenge) and the backend at [https://api.dev.challenge](https://api.dev.challenge), swagger endpoint is at `/swagger`.
+11. Access the frontend at [https://app.dev.challenge](https://app.dev.challenge) and the backend at [https://api.dev.challenge](https://api.dev.challenge), swagger endpoint is at `/swagger`.

 ## Development

-similar to getting started, after step 2, you can run start scripts in package.json to start dev server.
+similar to getting started, after step 8, you can run start scripts in package.json to start dev server.

 Recommendations for better dev experience: